 Returns, refunds, and exchanges are just a part of doing business online.
 It can be tempting to try to avoid it altogether.
-But not having a online boutique return policy will do more harm than good in the long run.
+But opening an online boutique and not having a online boutique return policy will do more harm than good in the long run.

 Your job as an online boutique owner is to deliver great customer service and part of that is knowing how to deal with situations where customers are unhappy.